nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

-**A**: After you exit the program, your application data will be automatically stored in a folder called "Data", which contains text file locally called "allonusData.txt".
+**A**: After you exit the program, your application data will be automatically stored in a folder called "data", which contains text file locally called "allonusData.txt".
 You can transfer your data to another computer by copying this folder and placing it in the same directory as the application in the new computer.